SoSly/RiverTale/docs/features/rivers/River Terrain Build Plan.md

 # River Terrain Implementation Plan

 This document outlines the build order for the river terrain system described in `River Terrain Architecture.md`.
-The Cell-based Network (CBN) is complete and provides flow direction, distance, upstream count, and river paths.
+The Region-based Network (CBN) is complete and provides flow direction, distance, upstream count, and river paths.
 This plan covers turning that data into visible rivers.

 ## Key Decisions